supechicken/crdyboot/README.md

     ./x.py prep-disk

-To generate a bootable test image:
+To copy the latest crdyboot build to the image:

-    ./x.py gen-disk
+    ./x.py update-disk

 Then run it in QEMU (64-bit by default, optionally 32-bit):